Upcoming Trips: Fred Eaglesmith - Denali

 This trip is not cheap, but it far exceeds the standard Denali tour experience.
 Music aside, most travelers stay at hotels along the highway, and take tours that go perhaps a dozen miles into the park, then return.
 Our trip goes all the way in.
 We have run this trip twice before, with Cowboy Junkies and Over The Rhine, and we have never for a moment regretted our choice to journey to the place the road ends.

-Enroute we have saw foraging grizzlies, enormous moose, eagles, caribou and myriad other wildlife.
-Once there, we went for guided hikes (easy, moderate or strenuous as you wish), marveled at the enormity of Denali itself (some took small-plane rides over Denali’s flank); others went horseback riding, fly fishing or gold panning.
+En route during past trips we have seen foraging grizzlies, enormous moose, eagles, caribou and myriad other wildlife.
+Once at the Roadhouse, we've gone on guided hikes (easy, moderate or strenuous as you wish), marveled at the enormity of Denali itself (some took small-plane rides over Denali’s flank); others went horseback riding, fly fishing or gold panning.
 In 2015 we were treated to the rare sight of an entirely cloudless Denali - an utterly stunning vision.

 If you wish to stay an additional night or two in Anchorage and continue your Alaskan adventure on your own, we are happy to book additional nights for you at our group rate, just advise of your needs upon making a reservation.